-The firebrand leader of South Africa's ruling party youth league, Julius Malema, is pushing to nationalise the country's mines, which produce 88 percent of the world's platinum and 40 percent of its gold.
+The firebrand leader of South Africa's ruling party youth league, Julius Malema, is pushing to nationalise the country's mines.
+South Africa has 88 percent of the world's platinum group metals and 30 percent of its gold.

 The government has repeatedly said nationalisation is not its policy, but the ruling African National Congress last year agreed to research the issue amid insistent calls from the outspoken Malema.

 The mining industry has called on the government to put an end to uncertainty about nationalisation.

 "Mining lead times are long and companies need to be able to plan with confidence 20, 30, 50 years ahead, and the amounts involved are significant with the investments requiring billions of dollars," said Carroll.